 (Wade Green Road Pressure Improvement Project)

 The Wade Green Road Pressure Improvement Project involves the installation of approximately 3.5 miles of steel distribution pipe.
 The pipeline begins near the intersection of Cobb Parkway and McCullom Parkway in Kennesaw and continues west to Jiles Road, follows Jiles Road north to Jiles Place and then to a connection point in the system off Moon Station Road.
-Construction will get underway in late June/early July 2020 and is expected to last through the end of the year.
+Construction began in Summer 2020 and is expected to last through the end of the year.
 Residents directly affected by the construction were notified prior to the work in their area.

 Forsyth, Dawson, Lumpkin, Hall Counties